frei480/knowledge-base/pandas IO tools.md

    bio = BytesIO()

-   # By setting the 'engine' in the ExcelWriter constructor.
+# By Setting the 'engine' in the ExcelWriter Constructor.
    writer = pd.ExcelWriter(bio, engine="xlsxwriter")
    df.to_excel(writer, sheet_name="Sheet1")

-   # Save the workbook
+# Save the Workbook
    writer.save()

-   # Seek to the beginning and read to copy the workbook to a variable in memory
+# Seek to the Beginning and Read to Copy the Workbook to a Variable in Memory
    bio.seek(0)
    workbook = bio.read()